View Anna Hansen's Obituary on TheDay.com and share memories

 |

-Uncasville - Anna Lucy Hansen, 83, of Uncasville, wife of Robert Hansen, died March 12, 2020, at the Lawrence + Memorial Hospital in New London.
-Mrs. Hansen had worked as a paralegal in local area law offices.
+Uncasville - Anna Brucoli Hansen, 83, of Uncasville, died March 12, 2020, at the Lawrence + Memorial Hospital in New London.
+She was born in Harrison, N.Y., Feb.
+21, 1937, the daughter of Ottavio and Angela Longo Brucoli.
+She was the wife of Robert Hansen, who survives her.

+Mrs. Hansen had been employed as a paralegal for several area law firms.
+She was a 1955 graduate of Norwich Free Academy.
+She was an avid UConn and Connecticut Sun basketball fan.

+In addition to her husband, she is survived by three sons, John Brouwer Jr. of Groton, Scott Brouwer of Niantic and Steven Brouwer of New London.
+She is also survived by her sister, Lucy Ryley of Waterford; and grandchildren.
+She was predeceased by her brother, Fred Brucoli.

-Calling hours will be from 6 to 8 p.m.
-Wednesday, March 18, at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Avenue, New London, with a service to be held during the calling hours.
-A full obituary will be published in a later edition of The Day.
+Visitation will be from 6 to 8 p.m.
+Wednesday, March 18, 2020, at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
+Condolences may be shared on Anna's memorial page at www.neilanfuneralhome.com.